racket/racket/build.md

   `raco setup` step, which makes sense if you want to make changes and then run `raco setup` yourself.

-* A package is sometimes a subdirectory within a Git respository, and it would be better if the checkout in `"extra-pkgs"` matched the respoitory name instead of the package name.
+* A package is sometimes a subdirectory within a Git repository, and it would be better if the checkout in `"extra-pkgs"` matched the repository name instead of the package name.
 If you know the repository name, you can use

     `raco pkg update –clone extra-pkgs/<repo-name> <pkg-name>`